vit-pi/StaircaseModel/README.md

 2) Run the postprocessing code for producing the required output from the preprocessing data (such as figure).
 3) Your final output is ready.

+# Reproduction Instructions
+The instructions for the choice of parameters to reproduce the Figures and Movies of [2] can be found in the Supplementary Text S8 of the paper.

 # References:
 [1] R. Hermsen, J. Deris, and T. Hwa, Proceedings of the National Academy of Sciences 109, 10775 (2012), https://www.pnas.org/doi/10.1073/pnas.1117716109.